mr3project/mr3docs2/docs/quick/install.md

 :::caution
 The MR3 release has **a worker capacity limit of 512GB.**
 For example, the user can create up to 8 workers, each with 64GB of memory.

-For larger deployments, a commercial license is available.
+**For larger deployments, a commercial license is available.
+See [Pricing & FAQ](https://datamonad.com/pricing/) for more information.**
 :::